 Walking along on Candolim road in the night I could hear music wafting out from the cafes along the road.
 Many had karaokes and it was the guests singing.
 People of all nationalities throng this road.
 The breeze is cool and the traffic is gentler than in Delhi.

-Most visitors to France will go to Paris or the south coast.
+Most visitors to France go to Paris or the south coast.
 However, the Bordeaux region is just as attractive for a leisurely holiday.
 More so for wine lovers since Bordeaux wine hails from this region.